omarkhs/Course-scheduling-application/README.md

 Date: June 20th, 2018

-A course scheduling application for univeristy/college courses
+A course scheduling application for univeristy/college courses.
+Potentially will be using Greedy algorithm for scheduling.